Fullchee/public-notes/content/Family/Home ownership/Home Improvement/Bed bug treatment.md

+# DIY solutions

+# Professional solutions

-Chemical treatment
+## Chemical treatment

-- Pros
+Pros
 - Cheapest

+Cons
-- Cons
+- not super effective
+	- bed bugs are becoming resistant
+		- will die after a few days/weeks
+- need multiple sprays (eg: 2nd spray after 2 weeks)
 - not instant
-	- bed bugs: becoming resistant
+-
-		- will die after a few days/weeks
-	- won't get the job done with just one spra
+- Quotes

 Heat treatment
 - heat the place to 65°C for an hour